 But that’s not very specific.
 You probably want to know how to evaluate and explain the information we come across in a philosophy course.
 For instance, is it enough to say, “I disagree with So-and-so because I believe that _______”?
 The short answer: no.

 In a philosophy class, it doesn’t really matter what we believe.
-Academic philosophers care more about whether we should (or should not) believe something.
-And that comes down to the reasons for believing, not the beliefs themselves.
-This is where the tools of philosophy become relevant.
+Philosophy is more about whether we should (or should not) believe what we believe.
+And that comes down to reasons for believing, not beliefs themselves.
+So how do we determine whether or not we should believe something?
+Simple!
+We use the tools of philosophy.

 2. Learn The Tools Of Philosophy

-So what are the tools of philosophy?
-In short, the tools of philosophy are those that help us understand, communicate, and evaluate arguments.
+The tools of philosophy help us understand, communicate, and evaluate arguments.
 But what are arguments?

 In philosophy, arguments aren’t those heated disputes between friends and family.